-I am a physician and NIHR Academic Clinical Lecturer in Infectious Diseases.
+I am a Senior Clinical Lecturer at the Liverpool School of Tropical Medicine.
 I completed medical training in Liverpool and have since worked as an infection physician and researcher in the UK, sub-saharan Africa, Latin America, and muddy fields at Glastonbury and Reading Festivals.

 From February 2012-2015, I undertook a PhD entitled Preventing tuberculosis in high risk people with the Innovation For Health And Development team led by Dr Carlton Evans of Imperial College London, which works with 32 impoverished shantytown communities in north Lima, Peru, to improve TB prevention and control.
 During my time in Peru, I evaluated the economic effects of accessing "free" TB care, was part of the WHO task force on catastrophic costs of TB treatment, and led a Household Randomized-controlled Evaluation of a Socioeconomic Intervention to Prevent TB (HRESIPT).
 This research showed that socioeconomic support including conditional cash transfers improved rates of TB preventive therapy uptake and increased TB treatment success.
 We have recently completed the long-term follow-up and acceptability assessment from HRESIPT (manuscripts in press) and are continuing to evaluate the impact of the conditional cash transfers on TB control in the Community Randomised Evaluation of a Socioeconomic Intervention to Prevent Tuberculosis (CRESIPT) study.